zlendo1/nasp-homework/README.md

 ## Installation
 1. Install `rustup` on your machine (please refer to [this](https://rustup.rs/))
-2. Clone this repository.
+2. Clone this repository

 ## Testing
-1. Navigate to the local repository.
+1. Navigate to the local repository
-2. Run `cargo test` or `cargo test --test module_name`
+2. Run `cargo test` or `cargo test --test module_name` in your shell of choice

 ## Known issues
 * Industrial society and its consequences

 ## Licence
-Licenced under the GNU General Purpose Licence 3.0 because libre software is based and redpilled
+Licenced under the GNU General Purpose Licence 3.0 because libre software is based and redpilled\.